Orlen Unipetrol: Unipetrol group history

 In 2001, Zeman’s government decided to initiate the privatisation process of the majority state share.
 Although the joint privatisation committee suggested the winner should be the British company RotchEnergy, which offered 444 mil. euro (about 14.5 bil.
 CZK), in December 2001 the government decided to sell it to the Czech company Agrofert for 361 mil. euro (about 11.7 bil.
 CZK at that time).
 Agrofert however never paid for the transaction and asked for the privatisation agreement to be terminated; therefore Špidla’s government decided on a new public tender in November 2002.

 In January 2004, seven companies or syndicates made a preliminary offer in the privatisation tender.
-From the six valid bids, the offers by the Slovakian Penta Finance, Russian Tatněft and Kazakh state-owned company KazMunaiGas (which offered the highest ceiling within 9-16 bil.
+From the six valid bids, the offers by the Slovak Penta Finance, Russian Tatneft and Kazakh state-owned company KazMunayGas (which offered the highest ceiling within 9-16 bil.
 CZK) were rejected.
 The government selected only the preliminary offers of the Polish company PKN Orlen (supported by Agrofert), the Hungarian MOL, and Shell for the shortlist.
 The final offer was then filed by PKN Orlen alone – 11.3 bil.
 CZK for a 63% share in Unipetrol and 1.7 bil.
 CZK for the claims of ČKA against Unipetrol companies.
 This offer was accepted by the government in April 2004, and the sale was completed in 2005.